tpkelly/essentials-paged-carousel/README.md

-**This project is a work in progress - please come back later to see it in all its glory!**

-Shinobi Charts/Grids/Essentials/Gauges Project Title (Objective-C/Xamarin/Android)
+ShinobiEssentials Paged Carousel (Objective-C)
 =====================

-Description of project (include link to blog post if there is one)
+This project demonstrates how to build a paged carousel using ShinobiEssentials, and provides a simple helper class (PagedCarouselHelper) which is reusable in your own projects.

 ![Screenshot](screenshot.png?raw=true)

+The PagedCarouselHelper class is reusable with lightweight views ()

 Building the project
 ------------------

-In order to build this project you'll need a copy of ShinobiCharts/Grids/Essentials/Gauges.
-If you don't have it yet, you can download a free trial from the [ShinobiCharts/Grids/Essentials/Gauges website](link to appropriate section).
+In order to build this project you'll need a copy of ShinobiEssentials.
+If you don't have it yet, you can download a free trial from the [ShinobiEssentials website](http://www.shinobicontrols.com/ios/shinobiessentials/).

-If you've used the installer to install ShinobiCharts/Grids/Essentials/Gauges, the project should just work.
-If you haven't, then once you've downloaded and unzipped ShinobiCharts/Grids/Essentials/Gauges, open up the project in Xcode, and drag ShinobiCharts/Grids/Essentials/Gauges.framework from the finder into Xcode's 'frameworks' group, and Xcode will sort out all the header and linker paths for you.
+If you've used the installer to install ShinobiEssentials, the project should just work.
+If you haven't, then once you've downloaded and unzipped ShinobiEssentials, open up the project in Xcode, and drag ShinobiEssentials.framework from the finder into Xcode's 'frameworks' group, and Xcode will sort out all the header and linker paths for you.

-**Delete the inappropriate sections (and alter the chart/grid name in the sample code if appropriate):**

-If you're using the trial version you'll need to add your license key.
-To do so, open up ViewController.m and add the following line after the chart is initialised:

-    chart.licenseKey=@"your license key";

-If you're using the trial version you'll need to add your license key.
-To do so, open up ViewController.m and add the following line after the grid is initialised:

-    grid.licenseKey=@"your license key";

 If you’re using the trial version you’ll need to add your license key.
 To do so, open up AppDelegate.m, import <ShinobiEssentials/ShinobiEssentials.h>, and set the license key inside application:didFinishLaunchingWithOptions: as follows: